 - Integrated behavioral health models reduce the overall cost of care, ranging from 5%-10% of total healthcare costs.

-- $3,300 in cost savings per patient over two years for depression treatment in primary care
+- Health systems can save $3,300 per patient over two years for depression treatment in primary care

 Decreased Costs of Care